arandomsapien/git_tutorial/command_log.md

 Here are all the commands I've used so far:

 > git init

 : This command created the repo

 > git add README.txt

 : Added the README.txt file to the staging area

 > git commit -m "Initial commit"

 : Did an initial commit with that README.txt file

 hmm...
-I should probably add define some terms.
+I should probably define some terms.
 What is a staging area?

 Time to BRANCH OUT and start a new feature! ahahahaha...

 > git checkout -b git_terminology

 : This command created a new branch where I'll create a git_terminology.md file

 I created a file with some basic terminology and added it.